Broomall teen in medically-induced coma for mystery lung disease possibly linked to vaping

-BROOMALL, Pennsylvania (WPVI) -- Len and Debbie Boclair of Broomall say they have been living a parent's nightmare over the past several days.
+BROOMALL, Pennsylvania (WPVI) -- Len and Debbie Boclair of Broomall, Delaware County say they have been living a parent's nightmare over the past several days.

-She is talking about her 19-year-old son, Kevin, who is currently in a medically-induced coma and connected to a heart/lung machine at the Hospital of the University of Pennsylvania.
+Their 19-year-old son Kevin is currently in a medically-induced coma and connected to a heart/lung machine at the Hospital of the University of Pennsylvania.

-Debbie, who is also a registered nurse, says that while her son does have asthma, she and her son's doctors agree that the damage done to his lungs is the result of something else.
+Debbie, who is also a registered nurse, says that while her son does have asthma, she and Kevin's doctors agree that the damage done to his lungs is the result of something else.

 "They know it's vaping.
 This is even new to the doctors.
 They told me outright, you know, we're treating all the things he had.
 He came in, he had double pneumonia.
 They treated that with antibiotics.
 They're treating all the different things, but there's parts they don't even know what's going on," she says.

-And Len tells us that watching his son's condition deteriorate from a coughing fit about two weeks ago, to the very real possibility of lung transplant surgery has been more than he can take.
+Len says that watching his son's condition deteriorate from a coughing fit about two weeks ago to the very real possibility of lung transplant surgery has been more than he can take.

-Len tells Action News, "Honest to god, the first time I walked in there, right after this whole thing, honest to God I thought he was dead.
-He looked dead."
+"Honest to God, the first time I walked in there, right after this whole thing, honest to God I thought he was dead.
+He looked dead," Len said.

 The Centers for Disease Control recently issued an advisory regarding this mysterious illness believed to be linked to vaping.